Frzx2/Frx-Servers/README.md

 ---
 ## Warnings
 - App is not completly tested and might not work as expected
-- Frx server is not responsible for any data losses
+- Frx server is not responsible for any data loss
 - Node intergration Enabled (js version)